-The Aonach Eagach really is allot of fun.
+Traversing the Aonach Eagach is a lot of fun.
 Stretching approximately 4km along the Glencoe skyline and a total distance of 10km, it deserves the hype as the most iconic ridge traverse in Glencoe.
-With exception to Skye’s Cuillin Ridge, the Aonach Eagach is one of the narrowest you will find in the UK, yet thankfully the scrambling is never too difficult for most of its length.
+With exception of Skye’s Cuillin Ridge, the ridge walk is one of the narrowest you will find in the UK, yet thankfully this scrambling route is never too difficult for most of its length.

-In summer the Aonach Eagach is typically completed from East to West starting with a steep approach up Am Bodach and some airy downclimbing shortly after.
-Very quickly sections of the ridge are quite narrow and to some people the exposure can feel considerable, which is why we carry lightweight harnesses and a short climbing rope to help us on our way.
+In summer the Aonach Eagach ridge is typically completed from East to West starting with a steep approach up Am Bodach and some airy downclimbing shortly after.
+Sections of the ridge such as the crazy pinnacles are quite narrow and to some people, the exposure can feel considerable which is why we carry lightweight harnesses and a short climbing rope to help us on our way.

-In wintertime the Aonach Eagach takes on a different character.
+In wintertime, the ridge takes on a different character.
 Double overhanging cornices, icy holds and a cutting wind will not only lengthen the time for a traverse but also the requirement for a lower climbing ratio.
-It is a requirement to have some Winter Mountaineering experience before embarking on a winter traverse.
+It is important to have some Winter Mountaineering experience before embarking on a winter traverse.

 DARE TO EXPERIENCE ADVENTURE

 When we traverse the Aonach Eagach your team will be attached to one rope.
 In Summer this might mean some sections the rope will be used and others without.
 This does not mean we aren’t looking after you!
-Your instructor will be advising and safeguarding your movement along the way.
+Your guide will be advising and safeguarding your movement along the way.
 With this technique known as ‘spotting’, we can allow a higher ratio.
-In the winter, however; a max ratio of 2 participants to 1 of our instructors is key as the Aonach Eagach becomes a much more serious proposition.
-The price includes the use of harness and helmets plus the use of any technical equipment.
-If you have a bigger team, get in touch.
+In the winter, however; a max ratio of 2 participants to 1 guide is key as the ridge becomes more serious and we are all tied in throughout.
+The price includes the use of harnesses and helmets plus the use of any technical equipment.
+If you have a bigger team requiring an additional mountain guide, get in touch.
 We believe we are very competitive on price.

 |Number of People||Rate Per Day|